-- All staff at Beckfoot Upper Heaton recognise that at certain stages in a child or young person's school life they may struggle to access, or manage within, the typical provision offered by the school as a result of: - Social, Emotional, and Mental Health Needs (SEMH); - Adverse Childhood Experiences (ACE). - Special Educational Needs (SEN) and Disabilities (SEND). - Staff are trained to support pupils with SEMH, SEND or suffer from ACE.
+All staff at Beckfoot Upper Heaton recognise that at certain stages in a child or young person's school life they may struggle to access, or manage within, the typical provision offered by the school as a result of:

+- Social, Emotional, and Mental Health Needs (SEMH). - Adverse Childhood Experiences (ACE). - Special Educational Needs (SEN) and Disabilities (SEND).

+Staff are trained to support pupils with SEMH, SEND or suffer from ACE.
 If a pupil displays behaviours which suggest an undiagnosed need, then the graduated response as outlined in the SEND Policy should be followed.
+This includes:

-This includes: - An assessment to establish a clear analysis of the pupil's needs. - $\circ~$ A plan setting out how the pupil will be supported. - The required actions to provide the support. - Regular reviews to assess the effectiveness of the provision and identify any recent changes. - Social, emotional and mental health (SEMH) needs are a type of special educational need in which children or young people have severe difficulties in managing their emotions and behaviour.
-They often show inappropriate responses and feelings to situations. - Adverse childhood experiences (ACE) can be defined as events which occur in a child's life which can be traumatic and leave lasting effects on development and learning e.g., delayed development leading to difficulties following instructions. - Teachers within the school will be aware of the content of all support plans for any pupil whose special needs might display as challenging behaviour and as such will be mindful of this when considering the use of behaviour sanctions and make reasonable adjustments where necessary. - Consideration is made as to whether misbehaviour indicates that a child is suffering from, or is likely to suffer, significant harm or is the result of an unmet educational need or other needs.
-In these instances, the school will consider a multi-agency assessment where necessary. - Pupils who have been identified as having additional needs including SEMH and/or ACE characteristics will still be subject to the same procedures laid out within this policy.
+- An assessment to establish a clear analysis of the pupil's needs; - plan setting out how the pupil will be supported. - The required actions to provide the support. - Regular reviews to assess the effectiveness of the provision and identify any recent changes.

+Social, emotional, and mental health (SEMH) needs are a type of special educational need in which children or young people have severe difficulties in managing their emotions and behaviour.
+They often show inappropriate responses and feelings to situations.

+Adverse childhood experiences (ACE) can be defined as events which occur in a child's life which can be traumatic and leave lasting effects on development and learning e.g., delayed development leading to difficulties following instructions.

+Teachers within the school will be aware of the content of all support plans for any pupil whose special needs might display as challenging behaviour and as such will be mindful of this when considering the use of behaviour sanctions and make reasonable adjustments where necessary.
-Achievement Points

-Value Behaviour

-Completing classwork to an exemplary standard

-Completing homework to an exemplary standard

-Excellence Making significant improvements in learning

-Excellent participation in class

-Making exceptional progress in class

-Outstanding independent learning

-Excellent assessment results

-Respecting the school environment

-Participating in school, community or charitable events

-Volunteering

-Integrity Representing the school community

-Taking on a leadership responsibility

-100% weekly attendance

-Significant improvements in attendance from last week

-Demonstrating outstanding attitudes to learning

-Resilience to challenges

-Being helpful to others

-Being courteous to others

-Kindness Showing empathy to others

-Working well with other students

-Showing acts of kindness to staff or peers

-Holding the door for staff/students behind them

-Picking up litter without being asked
+Consideration is made as to whether misbehaviour indicates that a child is suffering from, or is likely to suffer, significant harm or is the result of an unmet educational need or other needs.
+In these instances, the school will consider a multi-agency assessment where necessary.

+Pupils who have been identified as having additional needs including SEMH and/or ACE characteristics will still be subject to the same procedures laid out within this policy.

+Appendix 1: achievement points

-Behaviour Points
+Appendix 2: Behaviour points